 When we pursue such an attitude, we will not be able to say, “I will not show mercy to the one who has offended me.”
 You see, we cannot keep looking at the cross and see the crucified Savior bleeding and crying out in pain for our sin and still say, “I cannot forgive so and so.
 You don’t know how much he or she has hurt me.
 They don’t deserve mercy.”
 But folks, if they deserved it, it wouldn’t be mercy at all.
 Would it?

-The more we look at our sin, the more we look at Jesus on the cross, the more our hard hearts will melt.
+The more we look at our sin, the more we look at Jesus on the cross, and the more our hard hearts will melt.
 The more we will see how much we have offended an infinitely holy God and yet how great mercy he has shown us, and how much daily we still need his mercy.
 And when we see that, the more we will be willing to let go of the offenses against us—petty and grand offenses—and the more we will grow in wanting to grant mercy to others.

 Is there anyone in your life you need to show mercy to?
 Then give it to them.
-I don’t mean just providing mercy as an obligation, a grudging duty with sort of an attitude that says, “I’ve got to show mercy.”
+I don’t mean providing mercy as an obligation, as a grudging duty with an attitude that says, “I’ve got to show mercy.”
 Instead, do it with an attitude that says, “I get to show mercy.
 Freely I received, freely I will give!”
 But that can happen only if you love mercy.
 And you can love mercy only if you reflect more and more on God’s mercies in your own life [Rom 12:1-2].

 Remember, showing mercy is not an option.
 It is clear proof of a redeemed heart.
 Receiving mercy is where our new birth started when in poverty of spirit, we mourned over our sins and, in meekness, turned to Christ for mercy.
 And as soon as he saved us, he started working in us through the Holy Spirit to hunger and thirst for righteousness—a life that pursues God’s righteous commands in our day-to-day life—beginning with God’s command of delighting in granting mercy to those who offend us.